arkime/arkime/capture/plugins/lua/README.md

 * session = A MolochSession object
 * data = A MolochData object with the next chunk of binary data

+### httpCallbackFunction(session, data, direction)
+Generic http callback function
+* session = A MolochSession object
+* data = A MolochData object with the next chunk of data (or nil if not applicable)
+* direction = 0 if this is a Request, 1 if this is a Response

 ## Moloch
 Moloch.expression_to_fieldId(fieldExpression)
 Look up a field expression and return the fieldId